 3. Natural Energy Source

-Raw stingless honey contains natural sugars (80 percent), water (18 percent), and minerals, vitamins, pollen and protein (2 percent).
+Raw Apis Bee Honey contains natural sugars (80 percent), water (18 percent), and minerals, vitamins, pollen and protein (2 percent).
 It’s not surprising that honey has been called “the perfect running fuel.”
 It provides an easily absorbed supply of energy in the form of liver glycogen, making it ideal for energetic morning starts and as a pre- and post-exercise energy source.

 Studies at the University of Memphis Exercise and Sports Nutrition Laboratory have shown honey to be one of the best choices of carbohydrate to consume right before exercising.
 Additionally, studies have revealed that as a sporting fuel, honey performs on a par with glucose, which is the sugar used in most commercial energy gels.